 After Qin having perished the State Han, Wang Jian led Qin's army planned to defeat the State Zhao, where he encountered another outstanding general named Li Mu (? — 229 BC).

-The State Zhao was a powerful kingdom in the east; after General Bai Qi massacred 450,000 of their fine soldiers, people of Zhao hold great hatred toward Qin.
-Hence, Zhao's soldiers were highly consolidated and aggressive, and had been fighting bravely on the battlefield.
+The State Zhao was a powerful kingdom in the east; after General Bai Qi massacred 450,000 of their fine soldiers, the people of Zhao hold great hatred toward Qin.
+Hence, Zhao's soldiers were highly consolidated and aggressive and had been fighting bravely on the battlefield.

-Moreover, Zhao’s commander Li Mu was another extraordinary marshal in the Waring States Period.
+Moreover, Zhao’s commander Li Mu was another extraordinary marshal in the Warring States Period.

 Li Mu, a marshal who had never failed before, was the first general that had led an infantry army annihilated the same scale cavalry troop of the Xiongnu (or the Huns).